-We have not previously submitted a BLA to the FDA, or similar approval filings to comparable foreign authorities.
-A BLA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and effectiveness for each desired indication.
-The BLA must also include significant information regarding the chemistry, manufacturing and controls for the product.
-We expect the novel nature of our product candidates to create further challenges in obtaining regulatory approval.
+A BLA must also include significant information regarding the chemistry, manufacturing and controls for the product.
+Additionally, we expect the novel nature of our product candidates to create further challenges in obtaining regulatory approval.
 For example, the FDA has limited experience with commercial development of cell therapies for cancer.
-We may also not be able to successfully utilize the RMAT designation we have received for advanced melanoma to successfully complete the development and commercialization of lifileucel.
-We may not be able to reach agreement with FDA on an interpretation of outcomes from our meetings, including meetings we have held with FDA in relation to our C-144-01 clinical trial and future meetings.
+We may also not be able to successfully utilize the BTD or RMAT designations we have received for advanced cervical cancer and advanced melanoma, respectively, to successfully complete the development and commercialization of lifileucel.
+We may not be able to reach agreement with FDA on an interpretation of outcomes from our meetings, including meetings we have held with FDA in relation to our C-145-04 and C-144-01 clinical trials and future meetings.
 Accordingly, the regulatory approval pathway for our product candidates may be uncertain, complex, expensive and lengthy, and approval may not be obtained.

-We may also experience delays in completing planned clinical trials for a variety of reasons, including delays related to:
+We may also experience delays, including delays arising from the need to increase enrollment, in completing planned clinical trials for a variety of reasons, including delays related to:

-- the availability of financial resources to commence and complete the planned trials; - · reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - $\cdot \quad \text{obtaining approval at each clinical trial site by an independent institutional review board, or IRB, or central IRB;}\\$ - · recruiting suitable patients to participate in a trial; - · having patients complete a trial or return for post-treatment follow-up; - · clinical trial sites deviating from trial protocol or dropping out of a trial; - · adding new clinical trial sites; or - manufacturing sufficient quantities of qualified materials under cGMPs and applying them on a subject by subject basis for use in clinical trials.
+- the availability of financial resources to commence and complete the planned trials; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining approval at each clinical trial site by an independent institutional review board, or IRB, or central IRB; - recruiting suitable patients to participate in a trial; - having patients complete a trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol or dropping out of a trial; - adding new clinical trial sites; - manufacturing sufficient quantities of qualified materials under cGMPs and applying them on a subject by subject basis for use in clinical trials; or - timely implementing or validating changes to our manufacturing or quality control processes and methods needed to address FDA feedback.